 Supporting Health Equity Impact Assessment

 CMHA Ontario is supporting the Ministry of Health and Long-Term Care’s to promote use of a Health Equity Impact Assessment tool in Ontario’s health system, with a focus on enhancing applicability and promoting use of the tool in the community mental health context.
+In early 2017, CMHA Ontario developed the HEIA Mental Health and Addictions Tip Sheet to help consider and integrate mental health and addictions issues when completing the HEIA tool.

 On July 17, 2014, CMHA Ontario partnered with the Ministry of Health and Long-Term Care (MOHLTC), Health Nexus and CMHA Toronto to offer a training webinar about Using the Health Equity Impact Assessment (HEIA) Tool in Community Mental Health.
 The webinar was recorded and can be viewed for free at any time.
 Read more about the webinar in the Knowledge Exchange section of our website.